skx/github-action-tester/README.md

 * `.github/workflows/push.yml`
   * This is used when a commit is pushed to your repository.

-You can use content like this to invoke this action:
+You can use content like this to invoke the action:

 ```
 on: pull_request